Rwanda's Access to Information Act: Main features

 Rwandan access to information law goes to broaden the scope of the organs to which the law applies.
 Under Article 13, all private organs “whose activities are in connection with public interest, human rights and freedoms” have to comply with the Law.
 Article 15 then requires all private organs to appoint an information officer to deal with information requests from persons.
 Finally, Article 14 provides for a way for persons to access information in a private organ to which this Law does not apply.

 Chapter IV, which deals with compliance with the Law by private organs, has been subject to some criticism.
-Article 19 has stated that the definition of a private body, provided in Article 2, is inconsistent with the above provisions in the Chapter IV.
+The human rights organization Article 19 has stated that the definition of a private body, provided in Article 2, is inconsistent with the above provisions in the Chapter IV.

 An inclusion of a provision for improvement of the protection of whistleblowers has been labelled as progressive by the international community.
 Article 16 includes a prohibition to punish any person, who has disclosed information in the public interest.

 Chapter III defines the procedures for accessing information.
 Any individual or a group of persons can apply for information with no fees required, except some postage and paper charges.
 The time for the provision of information is not provided in the Law, and is given to the liberty of a Ministerial Order.
 The request for information can be laid down in any of the constitutionally acknowledged languages and done by writing, verbally, telephone, internet or any other means of communication.

 The Rwandan access to information law also provides for a broad list of exemptions where access to information can be restricted to material of “public interest.”
 Article 4 of the Rwandan AIL foresees that information is confidential when it may: